-Today, the Phantom Contour optical framing projector is the premiere option for art lighting on the market today.
+Today, the Phantom Contour framing projector is the premiere option for art lighting on the market today.
 Our art lighting projectors can be found in some of the finest homes around the country, illuminating pieces by some very notable artists.
 However, the Phantom projector couldn’t have achieved this status without its founder’s rich history of technical expertise, lighting industry experience, and sheer design innovation.

 Phantom’s founder and owner, Tom Kretzschmar, began his career in the lighting industry building custom cabinet lighting products on the job in 1980.
 He became the exclusive installer in the Gulf Coast area for Wendelighting framing projectors in 1983.
 As he installed these large, cumbersome projectors in high-end homes around Houston, he started to design a more streamlined projector in his head.
 After being awarded his first patent for his proprietary cabinet lighting systems in 1987, Tom recognized the beginnings of a new company and Phantom Lighting was born.
-In 2002, Tom terminated his exclusive contract with Wendelighting and brought his own patented optical framing projector to the Phantom product line.
+In 2002, Tom terminated his exclusive contract with Wendelighting and brought his own patented contour framing projector to the Phantom product line.

 Tom received his first US Patent for his proprietary cabinet lighting systems and their unique wiring methods.

 The Phantom Trademark was established; the young company specialized in proprietary cabinet lighting and the installation of Wendelighting framing projectors for art lighting.

 Tom submitted his first US Patent application for the Phantom Contour optical framing projector.

 Phantom Contour projectors received ETL Approval and the first Phantom website was launched; the Wendelighting contract was terminated as Tom launched his own streamlined Phantom contour framing projector.